Facepunch/garrysmod/garrysmod/gamemodes/terrortown/README.md

 installed.
 If the issues persist despite making sure the CS:S content is there, try moving the "cstrike" directory into the "orangebox" one, so you get "\servername\orangebox\cstrike\".

-While TTT tries to do this automatically, you'll also want to turn off sv_alltalk if it's on.
+While TTT tries to do this automatically, you'll also want to turn off "sv_alltalk" if it's on.
 It will override TTT's voice handling, and let dead people talk to living players during a round (bad).
-So put sv_alltalk 0 in your server.cfg.
+So put "sv_alltalk 0" in your server.cfg.

-Note that you should disable sv_allowcslua (disabled by default, but you should add "sv_allowcslua 0" just incase) functionality.
+Note that you should disable "sv_allowcslua" (disabled by default, but you should add "sv_allowcslua 0" just incase) functionality.
 With it on, cheating will be very easy.
-All you should need to do is set sv_allowcslua to 0.
+All you should need to do is set "sv_allowcslua" to 0.

 Modding the gamemode
 ====================